keu/docs/tutorials/get-started-with-airflow-part-2.md

 ## Step 1: Create your Astro project

 To run data pipelines on Astro, you first need to create an Astro project, which contains the set of files necessary to run Airflow locally.
-For more information on the Astro project, see Part 1 of the [Get started with Apache Airflow tutorial].
+For more information on the Astro project, see Part 1 of the [Get started with Apache Airflow tutorial](https://docs.astronomer.io/tutorials/get-started-with-airflow).

 1. Create a new directory for your Astro project: